 Once a week, our Girls have sessions with their assigned therapists.
 GP has an in-house care team that pairs our residents 1-1 with a therapist staff.

 Counselling sessions are a safe and non-judgemental space for every Girl to share freely, and journey towards healing.
 These sessions help them to come to terms with their past experience and prevent a downward spiral with timely professional help.
 In patiently walking with each girl, GP prepares them to handle life ahead undeterred.

-Art therapy involves processes that cirumvent neurological barriers to remembering the trauma, accessing trauma-related emotions and non-verbal memories.
+Art therapy involves processes that circumvent neurological barriers to remembering the trauma, accessing trauma-related emotions and non-verbal memories.
 And through art, we hope to help our residents draw closure for their past incidents.

-Once weekly, our girls attend art therapy and through the patient hours of regular experiential learning, our residents use art to express their emotions and grasp their state of mind.
+Our Girls attend art therapy regularly and through the patient hours of regular experiential learning, they use art to express their emotions and grasp their state of mind.

 Art, being a universal language, helps individuals to verbalise often what language cannot, and is a powerful tool that GP uses to develop responses that girls can adopt and apply in other real life situations.

 Where there are communication barriers, a therapist is able to be a middle man to rebuild the bridge between parent and child.

 At Gladiolus Place, our end goal is to reintegrate our residents back to their families, and this form of therapy is important to us.
 During family therapy sessions, our in-house therapist negotiates the misalignment among different family members and invite collaboration within the family unit.
 Finding a sustainable middle ground helps families to eventually navigate each members’ dynamics in a healthy manner.